3Blocks-net/docs-pecunity-io/README.md

 icon: home
 ---

-# OctoDeFi Documentation
+# Pecunity Docs - Next generation passive income
+**Effortlessly earn yields by uniting the best crypto protocols across chains with automated community-driven strategies.**

-This comprehensive documentation is designed to provide you with a thorough understanding of all products under the OctoDeFi umbrella!
+This comprehensive documentation is designed to provide you with a thorough understanding of all products under the Pecunity umbrella, especially the Pecunity App.

-It encompasses a detailed overview of the CryptoOcto Non-Fungible Tokens (NFTs), the proprietary $OCTO token, the decentralized autonomous organization known as Octo DAO, and most importantly, the OctoWallet with its extensive array of features.
+It encompasses a detailed overview of the Collectibles like "OctoNFT" and "Community Chest", the $PECsp token, the $PEC token and the Pecunity Academy.

-OctoDeFi is not just a platform; it’s an open-source community project that thrives on the contributions of its users.
-We encourage active participation and welcome any contributions that can enhance the quality of this documentation, bolster our marketing efforts, or aid in the development of our platform.
+We encourage active participation and welcome any contributions that can enhance the quality of this documentation, bolster the Pecunity marketing efforts, or aid in the development of Pecunity App.
+Please reach out to us through our socials.

-Our repositories are readily accessible here:  [Daocean Labs](https://github.com/daocean-labs)
+Our repositories are readily accessible here:  [Github](https://github.com/3Blocks-net)

-By delving into this documentation, you will gain a robust understanding of the OctoDeFi ecosystem and its offerings.
-Whether you’re a experienced crypto enthusiast or a newcomer to the blockchain world, this documentation serves as a valuable resource to navigate the OctoDeFi platform effectively.
+This documentation will help you build a clear understanding of Pecunity and how it can benefit you.